approximately-equal/kingmaker-thesis/contents/matter/methods.typ

   ```
 ]

-While preferences may be implemented the same as @realization, the way they are _utilized_ in `kingmaker` is different.
+While preferences may be implemented the same as @sct:realization, the way they are _utilized_ in `kingmaker` is different.
 In theory---and reality---preferences are defined per voter.
 In `kingmaker`, preferences are defined once for a bloc of voters (e.g., Democrats, Independents, etc).
 This means that when different voters draw from the preference, they are drawing from the same underlying distribution.
 Thus we should model preferences for a voting bloc as aggregate preferences of all voters in the voting bloc, and that each draw is that voter's individual preferences being defined.

 This notion is not entirely accurate, as this means that realization depends entirely on the average preferences of the voting bloc that they are a member of, with no intra-bloc differentiation.
 In reality, preferences can vary within a voting bloc, and individual preferences may deviate from the average in a random way.
 In this way, aggregating all preferences within a voting bloc loses valuable information.
 However, it is sufficient for our purposes.